databricks/genai-cookbook/genai_cookbook/index.md

 The RAG cookbook is divided into 2 sections:
 1. [**Learn:**](#learn) Understand the required components of a production-ready, high-quality RAG application
-2. [**Implement:**](#implement) Use our sample code to follow Databricks’ recommended developer workflow for delivering a high-quality RAG application
+2. [**Implement:**](#implement) Use our sample code to follow the Databricks-recommended developer workflow for delivering a high-quality RAG application

 #### Learn

 **Table of contents**
-1. [RAG overview](./nbs/1-introduction-to-rag): High level overview of the basic concepts within RAG
+1. [RAG overview](./nbs/1-introduction-to-rag): High level overview of the basic concepts of RAG
-2. [RAG fundamentals](./nbs/2-fundamentals-unstructured): Introduction to the key components within a RAG application
+2. [RAG fundamentals](./nbs/2-fundamentals-unstructured): Introduction to the key components of a RAG application
 3. [RAG quality knobs](./nbs/3-deep-dive): Explains the knobs that Databricks recommends tuning in order to improve RAG application quality
 4. [RAG quality evaluation deep dive](./nbs/4-evaluation): Understand how RAG evaluation works, including creating evaluation sets, the quality metrics that matter, and required developer tooling
 5. [RAG development workflow](nbs/5-rag-development-workflow.md): Understand Databricks recommended development workflow for building, testing, and deploying a high-quality RAG application: evaluation-driven development